-Peer-Supported Development (PSD) offers a supportive framework for teaching staff
+Peer Supported Development (PSD) offers a supportive framework for staff who teach or undertake other activities that support learning

 The PSD allows staff to reflect on and enhance their educational practices.
 Colleagues can choose the type of peer-supported development that best suits their teaching context, such as observing synchronous teaching or discussing pedagogical practices like assessment and resource design.
 The program can be structured thematically at the program level or involve collaboration with colleagues from different disciplines for cross-pollination of ideas.
 Additionally, PSD serves as a platform to capture and formalize existing informal peer-support activities, which can serve as models and support the growth of expertise in teaching and assessment.

-Learning from each other is a core principal to the PSD Scheme
+Learning from each other is a core principle to the PSD Scheme

 The peer-supported activity in PSD operates on an equal partnership, promoting collaboration and providing an opportunity for mutual enhancement and learning.
 The process values both learning through observing and discussing a colleague's work and having an independent perspective.
 It is non-hierarchical, not tied to appraisal, and ensures anonymity by not sharing forms upwards.
 The focus is on teaching, learning, assessment, and other pedagogical practices, rather than specific content.